-In December 2014, our stockholders approved an amendment to our Fourth Amended and Restated Certificate of Incorporation, as amended, to effect a reverse stock split of our common stock, with the ratio, implementation and timing of such reverse stock split (within specified parameters) to be determined in the discretion of our Board of Directors.
-In January 2015, the Reverse Stock Split Special Committee of our Board of Directors set the ratio for the reverse stock split at one-for-five and such reverse stock split was made effective on the NASDAQ Global Select Market as of the commencement of trading on January 30, 2015.
+On December 2, 2014, our stockholders approved an amendment to our Fourth Amended and Restated Certificate of Incorporation, as amended, to effect a reverse stock split of our common stock, with the ratio, implementation and timing of such reverse stock split (within specified parameters) to be determined in the discretion of our Board of Directors.
+On January 29, 2015, we effected a one-for-five reverse stock split of our common stock that was made effective on the NASDAQ Global Select Market as of the commencement of trading on January 30, 2015.
 As a result of the reverse stock split, the number of our issued and outstanding shares was adjusted such that every five shares of common stock were converted into one share of common stock, reducing the authorized number of shares of our common stock from 600,000,000 to 120,000,000.
 Proportional adjustments were also made to our equity incentive plans, as well as to any outstanding restricted stock awards and stock options granted under such equity incentive plans to maintain the economic value of the awards.
 Following the effective date of the reverse stock split, the par value of the common stock remained at \$0.001 per share.
-Unless otherwise indicated, all references herein to shares outstanding and share issuances have been adjusted to give effect to the aforementioned reverse stock split.
+All references herein to shares outstanding and share issuances have been adjusted to give effect to the aforementioned reverse stock split.